randomvariable/cluster-api/docs/book/src/reference/glossary.md

 ### Server

 The infrastructure that backs a [Machine Resource](#user-content-machine), typically either a cloud instance, virtual machine, or physical host.

+# T
+---

+### TPM

+Trusted Platform Module (TPM) is a specification defined by the Trusted Computing Group (TCG) that allows hosts to attest to their identity via [PKI](#pki-public-key-infrastructure) and a secure crypto-processor which may either be a separate chip, built into the CPU or a virtual device provided by the hypervisor.
+Cluster API will support the use of TPM of provide node attestation.

 # W
 ---